 Where and when to get a flu shot

-If you are an adult patient receiving care at Dana-Farber in Boston, you can make an appointment to receive the flu vaccine by speaking to your clinic floor scheduling staff.
-Flu appointments take about 15 minutes.
+If you are an adult patient receiving care at Dana-Farber in Boston, you can receive the flu vaccine during your scheduled visit.

 If you have an appointment for infusion, you may receive the vaccine from your infusion nurse during treatment.